bcgov/entity/rfcs/rfc-ppr-expired-state.md

 - Implementation PR: (leave this empty)

 # Summary
+Do not automate PPR registration transition from an active to an expired state.

-Build a PPR nightly batch process that runs just after midnight and transitions all database registrations that expired on the previous day to an expired state.
+There is no cost effective solution to building a PPR nightly batch process that runs just after midnight Pacific Time and transitions all database registrations that expired on the previous day to an expired state.

+Background:
 - No changes may be made to expired registrations.
 - The scope is PPR API only: regardless of the decision, no change is required to the PPR UI.

 # Motivation
-Implement an efficient solution to setting a registration to an expired state.
+Explore implementing an efficient solution to setting a registration to an expired state.
 Most PPR API operations require examining and reporting on the registration state; an expired registration is a distinct state.
 Setting the state once and referencing a well-known value for all states is a desirable outcome.

 # Detailed design

 ## Create a PostgreSQL database table
-Record the status of the job in a new log table.
-This step may be unnecessary if pg_cron is implemented.
+Record the status of the job execution in a new log table.

-## Create a PostgreSQL database function
+## Create a PostgreSQL SQL Script
-This function will transition the financing statement state from active (ACT) to expired (HEX) for all registrations that are active and expired at 23:59:59 Pacific Time on the previous day.
+This script will transition the financing statement state from active (ACT) to expired (HEX) for all registrations that are active and expired at 23:59:59 Pacific Time on the previous day.
-The function will log the result and return a status.
+The script will also log the status of the update in the new log table.

-Estimated lines of code: < 50.
+## Create a script container
+Create a container and python script that will run the SQL script.

-## Create a scheduled k8s cronjob
+## Create a scheduled k8s cronjob/GCP cloud scheduler
-Run the database function nightly after midnight Pacific Time.
+Schedule the script container to run daily just after midnight Pacific Time.
 Add robustness/reliability including retrying a number of times on failure.
-Estimated duration of job execution: < 1 minute.

 ## Add monitoring support
 Leverage existing monitoring: run a daily database query on the log table to report the status of the job.

 # Drawbacks
+- Significant effort to implement for small gain: not a cost effective solution.
 - Registries does not run any other PostgreSQL database scheduled jobs.
 Another process to maintain and monitor.
 - Some additional setup for monitoring and notification of job failures.

 # Alternatives
 Update all API code that examines registration state as a condition to also compare the registration expiry date to the system timestamp.
-Update all API responses that include registration state to also conditionally set the state to expired with new code.
 Costs:
-- More code to update and maintain.
+- Small code change to the API.
-- Overall API performance hit.
+- Small overall API performance hit.

 # Adoption strategy
 - Needs to occur before PPR go-live.